NCOTAASDNicey/Automata64/ReadMe.md

 } repeat
 ```

 This will give us a result between 0 and 9, depending on the values of the three cells.
-Take this value and index into our rule to pull out the value there, then insert into the next generation at the corresponding index _i_.
+This value is then used to index into our rule to pull out a new value and insert into the next generation at the corresponding index _i_.
 There is a little bit of stuff to do at the first and last cells to effect the wrap, but that really is all there is to it.

 ## Development